etsy/deployinator/README.md

 # Deployinator

-TODO: Write a gem description
 This gem is the core of Deployinator.
 Here are the steps to get it running for your application.

 ## Installation
-- Create a folder for your project. `mkdir testStacks`
+- Create a folder for your project. `mkdir test_stacks`

 - Add this line to your application's Gemfile: